Nursing Home Abuse and Neglect Lawyers

 Infections It is estimated that as many as one to three million nursing home residents in the United States suffer from infections each year and as many as 380,000 residents die due to infection.
 This is often due to nursing homes failing to follow proper infection control procedures or providing substandard care to vulnerable elderly residents.
 Common infections include pneumonia, influenza, urinary tract infections, skin and soft tissue infections, and gastrointestinal infections.
 There are many steps that nursing homes can take to prevent infection, but, sadly, the staff at many facilities do not consistently follow infection prevention practices, even simple ones such as handwashing or wearing gowns and masks around infectious patients.

-Unnecessary Falls at nursing homes occur regularly and repeatedly.
+Preventable Falls at nursing homes occur regularly and repeatedly.
 In fact, the rate of falls in nursing homes is double that for the same age group living outside of long-term care facilities.
 The issue is a very serious one according to the following statistics from the Centers for Disease Control:

 - Each year a typical nursing home with 100 beds reports 100-200 falls.